fivetran/dbt_zendesk/README.md

 config-version: 2

 vars:
-  zendesk_source:
   using_schedules:            False         #Disable if you are not using schedules
   using_domain_names:         False         #Disable if you are not using domain names
   using_user_tags:            False         #Disable if you are not using user tags
   using_ticket_form_history:  False         #Disable if you are not using ticket form history
   using_organization_tags:    False         #Disable if you are not using organization tags

-  zendesk:
-    using_schedules:            False         #Disable if you are not using schedules
-    using_domain_names:         False         #Disable if you are not using domain names
-    using_user_tags:            False         #Disable if you are not using user tags
-    using_ticket_form_history:  False         #Disable if you are not using ticket form history
-    using_organization_tags:    False         #Disable if you are not using organization tags
 ```
+*Note: This package only integrates the above variables.
+If you'd like to disable other models, please create an [issue](https://github.com/fivetran/dbt_zendesk/issues) specifying which ones.*
 ## Contributions

 Additional contributions to this package are very welcome!
 Please create issues